sam-hosseini/freelancing-in-finland/README.md

 * [KT Kirjanpito](https://www.ktkirjanpito.fi) Outi & Viivu speak English and specialize in micro businesses
 * [Valjas](https://www.valjas.fi/en/)
 * [Lemontree](https://lemontree.fi/) offers English services even though their website is only in Finnish
-* I don't know any other.
-Do you know?
-Please send a pull request 💯

 **Steps**: